joshembling/laragenie/README.md

 ],
 ```

-Using this method, you could technically index any files or directories you have access to.
-Just make sure your extensions in your Laragenie config match all the file types that you want to index.
+Using this same method, you could technically index any files or directories you have access to on your server or local machine.

+**Ensure your extensions in your Laragenie config match all the file types that you want to index.**

 ```php
 'extensions' => [